wisq/wisq.github.io/_drafts/kadet-5.md

 ---
 layout:      post
-title:      "Space Kadet: TBD"
+title:       "Space Kadet: Origin of the Space-ies"
-subtitle:   "TBD"
+subtitle:    "Are we done lifting things into orbit?
+My arms hurt."
-description: "Part five of my Space Kadet series, in which TBD"
+description: "Part five of my Space Kadet series, in which we build a space station … and then a second one."
-#date:       TBD
+date:        2015-02-04 12:00:00 -0500
 author:      "Wisq"
 header-img:  "img/kadet/005/header.jpg"
 tags:
 - Kerbal Space Program
 - Space Kadet